remiserriere/clearpass-landscape-integration/README.md

 and hi.str_value = '%{Connection:Client-Mac-Address-Colon}';
 ```

 I highly recommend using more information about the user to tell if it is allowed to connect.
+For example:
-For example, an authorization source (such as Azure AD :wink:) can determine if the user is still "enabled" in the directory.
+* An authorization source (such as Azure AD :wink:) can determine if the user is still "enabled" in the directory.
+* Now Microsoft Defender can be deployed on Linux devices with Intune, some information could be fetched by the ClearPass Microsoft Defender extension (***not tested yet!***).